-If you are being gaslighted at work, you probably feel like your reality has been turned upside down.
+Gaslighting often happens at work, you will probably feel like your reality has been turned upside down.
 One minute, you are praised for excellent performance, and the next, someone is telling you that you are incompetent.
 If you are being manipulated by this gaslighting tactic in your workplace, here are some points to remember:

 There are many different ways a narcissist can gaslight you.
 They make it really confusing and they lie and blame and make you feel like you’re the crazy one, gaslighting is how they create adverse behavior from their victims.

 Before losing yourself completely there are some great ways to begin taking your power back and that should become your focus.

 We live in a world where gaslighting is used by many from the local narcissist in our lives all the way up to top government officials.
 It is important to begin seeing through the delusion that is created via gaslighting.

 Why your partner in a personal relationship may be gaslighting you and not even know they are doing it.
 Most people who are gaslighting their partners are doing it from a place of unawareness, this phenomenon is built into them as it was the way of life for them.
 Their parents did it and so it is what they were taught to get their way.

 Gaslighting is done to make you feel crazy, it is a form of emotional abuse and manipulation really.
 It makes the victim second guess themselves or their memory.
 During a breakup, your ex may have made comments or written things that make you question your feelings toward them.

 When someone does this for selfish reasons it is called narcissistic abuse, they are trying to make you feel worthless and dependent on them, that they are always right and nothing is their fault.
 They blame you for everything that goes wrong in the relationship.